-NOTE - revised parts with additional adjustability available late 2015.
-NOTE - Covers all models of Safetech self-closing hinge.
+NOTE - Covers all models of self-closing hinge.

-Figure 3 - 5.5" J-Bolt Hinge / 7" J-Bolt Hinge/ Safetech Self-Close Hinge
+Figure 3 - 5.5" J-Bolt Hinge

+7" J-Bolt Hinge

+Self-Closing Hinge

-Next, let's determine which style of latch was supplied in your order.
+• Next, let's determine which style of latch was supplied in your order.
 If you are unsure which latch you have, you can refer to your itemized invoice or look in Figure 5 below.
-Once you know which latch your gate is utilizing, note the width measurement in the table below:
+Once you know which latch your gate is utilizing, note the width measurement in the Figure 4 below: